 Studies have shown that excessive screen time can lead to obesity problems, poor quality sleep, eye strain, as well as educational and behavioural problems.

 It’s important to note that most of these health effects regarding excessive screen time is connected to a reduction in other activities, such as active play and socialising, which are vital for your child’s learning and development.

 Most of these risks can be minimised by ensuring that your child balances time on screens with other physical activities, and monitoring the quality of the content your child is exposed to.

-Do screen time guidelines still apply during the “circuit breaker” period?
+Do screen time guidelines still apply during this stay home period?

 The American Academy of Paediatrics (AAP) has previously suggested these screen time limits:

 - Children under 18 months should avoid screen time, other than video-chatting

 - Children aged 18 months to 2 years can watch or use high-quality programmes or apps if adults watch or play with them to help them understand what they’re seeing

 - Children aged 2 – 5 years should have no more than 1 hour a day of screen time with adults watching or playing with them

 - Children aged 6 years and older should have consistent limits on the time they spend on the media they consume, regardless of medium